Gallawander/Coursera_ExData_Plotting2/README.md

 ### Question 1
 Have total emissions from PM2.5 decreased in the United States from 1999 to 2008?
 Using the **base** plotting system, make a plot showing the *total* PM2.5 emission from all sources for each of the years 1999, 2002, 2005, and 2008.

-At first, we need to prepare data for plotting.
-We summarize the NEI dataset to obtain sum of `Emissions` for particular year.
+Data preparation - we summarized the NEI dataset to obtain sum of `Emissions` for particular year.
 ```
 NEI_summarized <- NEI %>%
   as_tibble() %>%